3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

+Quick look at the mainboard.

-SATA controller - not open, version without it is also available.
+Under a heatsink on the right, there is SATA controller - it's firmware is the only part of the platform that isn't open.
+It is optional, version without it is also available.

-2 CPUs, lots of RAM slots (registered DDR4 with ECC), lots of PCIe
+The platform has 2 CPU sockets, lots of RAM slots (registered DDR4 with ECC), lots of PCIe.

 ---